Goecol/api/README.md

 ## Code of Conduct

-We need to ensure that the E-commerce API community is welcoming to all, please abide by the our code of conduct.
+We need to ensure that the E-commerce API community is welcoming to all, please abide by the code of conduct.

 ## Security Vulnerabilities

-If you discover a security vulnerability within API, please send an e-mail to Johnbosco Nnamso via [goecol.gopage@.com](mailto:goecol.gopage@gmail.com.com).
+If you discover a security vulnerability within API, please send an e-mail to Johnbosco Nnamso via [goecol.gopage@gmail.com](mailto:goecol.gopage@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-This E-commerce API is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The E-commerce API is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).